 These developments are all the by-products of a colonial timeline which in its final death throes gave way to an inter-dependent and ‘chaotic’ political order still reeling from that legacy.
 Peoples everywhere are still fighting injustices borne of that timeline, Kurdistan, Palestine and Kashmir, in both its administered-territories in India and Pakistan (occupying powers), being good examples.

 When we do think of Muslim ‘victims’ and non-Muslim ‘perpetrators’ naively in universal terms, not fully appreciating this history, we make the mistake of locating victims on one ‘Plain’ and perpetrators on ‘another’ because of illusory identities.
 Not all victims are treated ‘equally’ and not all perpetrators are judged the same whatever the ‘shared’ “labels” of the people involved.
+My dad suffered from a terrible illness.
+We did everything to help him.
+The doctor recommended us to try Tramadol.
+So, I went to the next drug store and purchased this medication.
+According to the instructions on http://medimagery.com/buytramadol/, Tramadol is intended for the treatment of acute pain.
+The medication should be taken three times per day.
+The only drawback of this drug is that it is available only on prescription.
+The drug made my dad feel much better.
+The drug action starts very quickly.
+Tramadol is very helpful in relieving stomach cramps.
 If ever the mantra ‘my friend’s friend is my friend, and his enemy is my enemy‘ can be shown to be patently false, one should look at the Muslim world where duplicitous bedfellows push their own agendas even as they seek to manipulate entire populations for their own personal gain.
 Islamic Unity becomes a product of political propaganda of elites, forming a particular social class, and not genuine universal fraternity of ordinary Muslims, hundreds of millions of dispossessed communities.

 Familiarising ourselves with this history even briefly and the various cleavages borne of its timeline will allow Pakistanis to understand the nature of political priorities that do not necessarily involve them in the greater scheme of things.
 Hopefully they will see the futility of wrongly imagining their religious sensibilities, if not confusing them with issues of identity-politics, especially in the shadows of ‘people’ who have their own priorities.
 Ultimately, they will understand that the ‘complex’ borne of the Muslim-Ummah syndrome is a false conscience that disconnects them from their own society, cultural norms – hundreds of years in the making, heritage – thousands of years in the making and their modern-day priorities.